kevinolega/callcentertrainingtips/_posts/2015-03-12-break-challenges.md

 Not because I hate Christ but because I hate the consistent arrival of pain.

-Jesus preached a hard core religion.
+Jesus preached a hardcore religion.

 Turning the other cheek instead of getting revenge for every bit of pain you receive from others is more difficult than I imagined.

 I didn't sign up for this.

 I sometimes tell myself.

-But God promises that "His ways are higher than my ways and in His infinite understanding and my limited perception, God is always labouring for my good and benefit.
+But God promises that "His ways are higher than my ways and in His infinite understanding and my limited perception, God is always laboring for my good and benefit.

 I genuinely believe that.